Peru judge orders 18-month detention for ousted president

 The judge’s decision came a day after the government declared a police state as it struggles to calm violent protests that have led to at least 14 deaths.
 The Ministry of Health reported 40 people were hospitalized for injuries suffered during the civil unrest.

-The protests erupted after Castillo was voted out of power by lawmakers last week, following his attempt to dissolve Congress ahead of an impeachment vote.
+The protests erupted after Castillo was voted out of power by lawmakers last week, following his attempt to dissolve Congress ahead of a third impeachment vote.
+The latest political crisis has only deepened the instability gripping the country, which has had six presidents in as many years.

 Judge Cesar San Martin Castro’s ruling came days after Congress stripped Castillo of the privilege that keeps Peru’s presidents from facing criminal charges.

 Castillo and his legal team refused to participate in Thursday’s virtual hearing, arguing it lacked “minimum guarantees.”
-He was represented by a public defender.
+He was represented by a public defender, who said the judge’s decision will be appealed.

-Castillo’s supporters began protesting last week after he was removed from power and taken into custody following his attempt to dissolve Congress ahead of an impeachment vote.
-The latest political crisis has only deepened the instability gripping the country, with six presidents coming and going in as many years.

 Peru’s Supreme Prosecutor Alcides Chinchay said in court Thursday that Castillo faces at least 10 years in prison for the rebellion charge.